Best hatchbacks to buy 2021

 The Golf's three equipment levels are straightforward and easy to understand: entry-level Life trim offers generous amounts of kit and new on-board tech, including a digital instrument display, a 10-inch colour touchscreen and wireless smartphone charging as standard.
 The mid-range Style models will no doubt prove popular, adding items such as larger 17-inch alloy wheels and sports seats with upgraded upholstery, while the dynamic R-Line spec brings lowered suspension and an exterior styling kit.

-Petrol engine choices include a 109bhp 1.0-litre and a 1.5-litre unit with either 128bhp or 148bhp, while there’s also a 148bhp 1.5-litre eTSI mild-hybrid version coupled with a seven-speed DSG auto ‘box.
-The more powerful GTI delivers 242bhp from its 2.0-litre TSI petrol engine, and customers also have the option of the GTE plug-in hybrid version.
+Petrol engine choices include a 109bhp 1.0-litre and a 1.5-litre unit with either 128bhp or 148bhp, while there’s also 109bhp and 148bhp 1.5-litre eTSI mild-hybrid versions coupled with a seven-speed DSG auto ‘box.
+The more powerful GTI delivers 242bhp from its 2.0-litre TSI petrol engine, with the GTI Clubsport and R variants delivering 300bhp and 320bhp respectively.

-There's also a 2.0-litre diesel engine offered in three power outputs - the standard 113bhp variant is available with a six-speed manual gearbox, while the meatier 148bhp version and 197bhp GTD use the seven-speed DSG auto.
+The GTE plug-in hybrid version might attract customers with one eye on lower running costs, although the regular 2.0-litre diesel still offers decent efficiency.
+It's available with a choice of three power outputs - the standard 113bhp variant is available with a six-speed manual gearbox, while the meatier 148bhp version and 197bhp GTD use the seven-speed DSG auto.

 7. Mercedes A-Class